pramnora/MS-DOS/README.md

 ...shows current folder DIRectory listing.

 - stored inside of a plain text file using file name extension: [.bat];
-  which is also referred to being called a Windows 'batch' program file...;
+  which is also referred to as being called a Windows 'batch' program file...;
   as it stores a list -or, batch- of MS DOS commands which you can run/execute.

 Open Windows Notepad text editor/(or, any text editor program you prefer);